MissVeronica/um-format-form-content/README.md

 2. Version 1.2.0 Addition of a common shortcode for the Profile page which will activate the right UM Form depending on the current User viewing the Profile.
 3. Version 1.2.1 Code improvement
 4. Version 1.3.0 Removal of the Viewer Role selection.
 All User Roles can be equal.
 Profile Form selection depends on the URL User identification.
 Profile Menu Tabs must be updated with "Owner only".
 Limited support for "Profile Permalink Base" settings.
 5. Version 1.4.0 Administrators are excluded from View only Profile Forms.
-Setting for creating of a HTML file of all Profile fields.
+Setting for creating of a HTML file of all Profile fields sorted by field title.

 ## Installation & Updates
 1. Download the plugin ZIP file at the green Code button